msemenistyi/grunt-grep/README.md

 if **grep** finds out that dest file exists, it file remove it first.

 **isDestAFile** `Type: Boolean` *default* **false**
-when specifying a dest looking like a folder (simply without '.' in name of '/' in the end), **grep** assumes that it's a folder.
+when specifying a dest looking like a folder (simply without '.' in name or '/' in the end), **grep** assumes that it's a folder.
 Though it can be mistaken. **True** value will point it.

 ### Usage Examples